-A pathologist is a physician who examines cells and tissues under a microscope, then writes the pathology report.
+A pathologist is a physician who examines cells and tissues under a microscope, and then writes the pathology report.
 A pathology report explains a cancer diagnosis and stage of disease.
 This information helps to determine treatment for the patient.
 Pathologists typically send the pathology report to the oncologist within 10 days after biopsy or surgery.

 Surgical oncologists are surgeons who specialize in the surgical treatment of cancer and malignant disease.
 They work closely with oncologists either before or after surgical removal of tumors to provide effective care.
-Compared with non-surgical oncology, the training for surgical oncologists is highly competitive and requires general surgery residency training.
-Palliative care may also be used by oncologists to treat pain and other symptoms of cancer.

 Additional information can be found by searching the following websites: